hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 	**Note:** For more information on creating this file, refer to [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#req-info) on the *Prerequisites* page.

-11. If you are integrating LDAP into your environment, copy the configuration files to the seed VM host, as described in [HP Helion OpenStack: Integrating LDAP](/helion/openstack/ga/install/ldap/).
+11. If you are integrating LDAP into your environment, copy the configuration files to the seed VM host, as described in [HP Helion OpenStack&reg;: Integrating LDAP](/helion/openstack/ga/install/ldap/).

 	a.
 Copy the `tripleo-overcloud-password` file to the /root/tripleo folder.